-Instead, learn from the perspective of great scientist of old and how they looked at science and God.
+Instead, learn from the perspective of the great scientist of old.
+See how they looked at science and God.

 Such men like Copernicus, Kepler, Galilei, and many other highly respected scientists.
 You will be blessed to learn some of their conclusions about science and God’s hand in it.